Please Note:

 The IRB reviews research involving human subjects to assure that the protocol meets with federal, state, and institutional regulations.
 Any activity related to human subjects research (including identification of potential subjects, recruitment, consent, etc.) may not be initiated until the study has been reviewed and approved.
 The Cal Poly Human Subjects webpage has a diagram which outlines the review process.

 First Steps.
 The first step a researcher should take to request approval for a research project with human subjects is to review this webpage (Procedures and Guidelines for Human Subjects Research) and also the Cal Poly Policy for the Use of Human Subjects in Research.
-The information contained in these two documents, along with additional information on the ORED Human Subjects webpage, will assist the researcher in providing complete, timely, and accurate documentation need to conduct the review.
+The information contained in these two documents, along with additional information on the Division of Research Human Subjects webpage, will assist the researcher in providing complete, timely, and accurate documentation need to conduct the review.
 Consultations with the Director of Research Compliance also are encouraged for clarification of any aspect of the review process, both prior to initiating a review and during the review.
 Advance consultations can often reduce the amount of time needed for the researcher to prepare the submission materials as well as the time for a proposal to receive approval.
-The Director of Research Compliance is in the Office of Research and Economic Development, Bldg.
+The Director of Research Compliance is in the Division of Research, Bldg.
 38, Room 101, (805) 756-1450.

 How and Where to Submit.
 The submission procedures are outlined below.
 All proposals for human subjects research must be submitted using IRBManager, an online system for submitting and processing human subjects research activity.
 (Those who do not have access to computers or the internet should contact the Director of Research Compliance, 805-756-1450, for assistance.)
 Instructions for accessing IRBManager are found in Using the IRBManager Online System (pdf).
 These instructions will help users to login and begin submissions, but submitters also will need to be prepared with some documents that will be required: